RunyararoMucheche/pricing_panel/README.md

 # Pricing Panel

-Showcasing a pricing panel that utilizes a lot of CSS to style the page
+Design a responsive pricing panel utilizing a lot of CSS features like the box model, transitions, displays and hexadecimal color;